 Final Inspections/Quality Control Stage

-During this stage, a Quality Control Professional visits the home and goes throught a rigorous 600+ item checklist of all the functioning systems in the home to make sure they are all operating at optimum performance.
+During this stage, a Quality Control Professional visits the home and goes through a rigorous 1000+ item checklist of all the functioning systems in the home to make sure they are all operating at optimum performance.
 Once they have completed their report, the DSLD superintendent completes an inspection of his own, and corrects any items on the Quality Control Professional's list so that the home is perfect when the buyer shows up for their first Walk Through.

 New Homeowner's Orientation/First Walk Through